 So you know the design, era, and color of your dream décor and have learned how to refine your search to sort the good from the bad—now we’re asking you to ditch it all.
 Well, not entirely, but there is gold to be found when you look outside the common terms and search for postings that haven’t been categorized properly.
 Sometimes people don’t know what they have, so they won’t list it under a designer name, or they often misspell the era; other times their photographs are dark or low-res, so most people scroll right over them.
-Unfortunately, this type of search does take time, and you may develop a little RSI from all the scrolling, but if you chance upon that amazing designer piece for a steal, it will all be worth it, right?
+Unfortunately, this type of search does take time, but if you chance upon that amazing designer piece for a steal, it will all be worth it.

 The art of bartering—exchanging goods or services for other goods or services without using money—is sadly lost on the next generation.
 Well, it’s time to rekindle this amazing skill.
 Craigslist has an entire barter section where people are willing to trade their items.
-Sometimes you can find an amazing piece of furniture, décor, or accessory that someone listed for trade because the style just isn’t suited to their space anymore.
+Sometimes you can find an amazing piece of furniture, décor, or an accessory that someone listed for trade because the style just isn’t suited to their space anymore.
 This is an awesome option for those who have a tight budget but great taste.
 You can swap one beautiful piece for another.
-It’s win-win!
-If you're interested, try some Craiglist bartering tips.
+It’s a win-win!